LinHong149/Robeartics-Centerstage/README.md

   * Abstracted hardware class is [RobotHardware.java](FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/RobotHardware.java)
 * Updates RobotAutoDriveByGyro_Linear Java sample to use REV Control/Expansion hub IMU.
 * Updates Vuforia samples to reference PowerPlay assets and have correct names and field locations of image targets.
-* Updates TensorFlow samples to reference PowerPlay assets.
+* Updates org.firstinspires.ftc.teamcode.teleop.TensorFlow samples to reference PowerPlay assets.
 * Adds opt-in support for Java 8 language features to the OnBotJava editor.
   * To opt in, open the OnBotJava Settings, and check `Enable beta Java 8 support`.
   * Note that Java 8 code will only compile when the Robot Controller runs Android 7.0 Nougat or later.